-Neural operators are an extension of neural networks that enable learning of mapping between infinite-dimensional function spaces [34, 49].
+Neural operators are an extension of neural networks that enable learning of mapping between infinite-dimensional function spaces [35, 51].
 Traditional neural networks also learn a mapping between functions (as used in our test cases below) but they require a fixed discretization of the function, whereas neural operators are discretization-invariant.
 In neural operators, typically, each layer is a linear operator (e.g., an integral equation) and nonlinear activation functions are used to increase the expressive power.
-The input $\mathbf{v}$ to each layer is first passed through an integral linear operator $\int \mathbf{K}(\mathbf{x}, \boldsymbol{\xi}) \mathbf{v}(\boldsymbol{\xi}) d\boldsymbol{\xi}$ using a pre-defined kernel $\mathbf{K}$ and subsequently a nonlinear activation is applied.
+The input v to each layer is first passed through an integral linear operator $\int \mathbf{K}(\mathbf{x}, \boldsymbol{\xi}) \mathbf{v}(\boldsymbol{\xi}) d\boldsymbol{\xi}$ using a pre-defined kernel K and subsequently a nonlinear activation is applied.
 Therefore, neural operators also leverage integral equations in their regression tasks but build on neural network architectures for increased expressive power at the price of reduced interpretability.
 Different designs of the kernel lead to different neural operators.
-Fourier neural operators (FNO) are a popular and successful example that leverages Fourier transforms and convolutions [35].
-Graph neural operators [39,50] is another example that uses integral equations similar to the approach we will employ in our model.
+Fourier neural operators [36].
+Graph neural operators [40,52] is another example that uses integral equations similar to the approach we will employ in our model.
 These operators leverage Monte Carlo sampling techniques to approximate the integral equations.